Joexy1990/UX-UI-Design/README.md

 # UX-UI-Design
-Work on our hoepage and collaborate wit a partner
+Work on our homepage and collaborate wit a partner.